FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 it MUST adhere to all the absolute requirements defined herein.
 The use of normative language is intended to promote repeatable and comparable results among those who choose to implement this methodology.

-{::comment}

-    VP: WONTFIX205: Mention conditional requirements if not clear from usage.
-    For example, RFC 2544 Trial requirements must be either honored or deviations must be reported.
-    Only mention in e-mail.

-{:/comment}

 # MLRsearch Specification